beckyli/NEC/PythonExamples.md

 ## Example 7 - Ensemble method with transfer entropy on continuous data using Kraskov estimators

 [example7EnsembleMethodTeContinuousDataKraskov.py](../blob/master/demos/python/example7EnsembleMethodTeContinuousDataKraskov.py) - This example shows calculation of transfer entropy (TE) by supplying an ensemble of samples from multiple time series.
 We use continuous-valued data using the Kraskov-estimator TE calculator here.
 We also demonstrated local TE calculation in this case.
-The py file will be available in distributions from v1.4.
+The py file is be available in distributions from v1.3.1.

 ```python
 from jpype import *